fleeksoft/fleeksoft-io/README.md

 This library is split into modules, each covering specific sets of classes to support Java-style IO in Kotlin Multiplatform.
 Key features include:

+### Note
+This library does not include APIs for direct file reading and writing but provides comprehensive support for InputStream operations derived from strings or byte arrays.
+You can extend this functionality using `kotlinx-io` or `okio`, which enables seamless file operations with Source and InputStream conversions.
+Please check the extension modules

 ### Core IO Module (`com.fleeksoft.io:core-io`)
 Provides foundational classes for buffer and charset management.